wilsonmar/wilsonmar.github.io/_posts/2020-04-25-gitconfig.md

 comments: true
 ---
 <i>{{ page.excerpt }}</i>
-{% include l18n.html %}
 {% include _toc.html %}

-To enable you to quickly become productive, this hands-on tutorial contains instructions for quick installation and <strong>efficient usage</strong> of tools accessing several GitHub accounts used.
+To enable you to quickly become productive, this hands-on tutorial contains step-by-step instructions (with commentary) for quick installation and <strong>efficient usage</strong> of tools accessing several GitHub accounts used.

 ## McKinsey GitHub Organizations